 - Hot sauce, for topping

-- Preheat oven to 425˚ F. Toss with 1 tablespoon olive oil and salt.
+- Preheat oven to 425˚ F. Toss cauliflower florets with 1 tablespoon olive oil and salt.
 Place on a baking tray in a single layer.
-Roast stirring once halfway through, until cauliflower is caramelized, 25 to 30 minutes.
+Roast, stirring once halfway through, until cauliflower is caramelized, 25 to 30 minutes.

 - While cauliflower is roasting, heat a medium stock pot over medium-low heat.
 Add olive oil followed by the minced onion.
 Cook until onion is fragrant and translucent, 5 to 6 minutes.
 Add in the garlic and thyme, cooking for one minute more.

 - Add in the vegetable broth and water, bring to a boil, reduce to a simmer, and let simmer until the cauliflower has finished roasting.
-Pull a few small pieces of cauliflower out and set aside for topping.
+Set aside a few small pieces of cauliflower for topping.
 Place the broth mixture and cauliflower in a blender and puree until smooth.
-If a perfectly smooth consistency is desired, pass the soup mixture through a sieve while transferring back to the pot.
+If a perfectly smooth consistency is desired, pour the soup mixture through a sieve while transferring back to the pot.

 - Once the soup is back in the pot, measure in the heavy cream and heat over low until ready to serve.